cncf/toc/tags/resources/tag-formation-templates/template-leadership-election-process.md

 <!--
 This file is a template which can be used by TAGs to bootstrap their governance structure.
-Please review this file carefully and make adjustments to better fit your TAGs structures where needed.
+Please review this file carefully and make adjustments to better fit your TAG where needed.
 -->

 The TAG leadership as well as the leadership of working groups or projects follows a common set of rules to ensure a transparent, open and accessible role transition between contributors.